ChenyanJiangAriana/wad2-moviesApp2/README.md

 ### UI Design.

 ......
 Insert screenshots of the new/modified views you have added to the Movies Fan app.
 Include a caption for each one clearly stating its purpose and any user interaction it supports ........
+![][mainPage-with draw and slide]
+>

 ![][movieDetail]
 >Shows detailed information on a movie.
 Clicking the 'Show Reviews' button will display extracts from critic reviews.

 ![][review]
 >Shows the full text for a movie review.

+![][movieDetailPage-traller]
+>In movieDetailPage add an related traller, user can watch traller video, to know more about this movie.

 ## Routing.